Skip to main content

 Although the dxOTA component encapsulates most of the logic, you can still achieve fine-grained progress monitoring through the underlying dxHttpClient.

-onProgresscallback to get download progress. - Combine key events ("Start Download", "Verification Success", "Ready to Reboot") to report status to the backend in real-time via MQTT or HTTP.
+• Combine key events ("Download Started", "Verification Success", "Ready to Restart") to report status to the backend via MQTT or HTTP in real-time.

 File Size Limits

-DejaOS itself does not impose hard limits on OTA package sizes; they are mainly limited by hardware specifications:
+The DejaOS system itself has no hard limit on OTA package size, mainly limited by hardware specifications:

-- Flash Space: Must have enough space to store the current application, the downloaded installation package, and the unzipped temporary files simultaneously.
+• Flash Space: There must be enough space to store the current app, the downloaded installation package, and the decompressed temporary files simultaneously.

-- Rule of Thumb: Small screen device applications are typically < 5MB, large screen device applications are typically < 50MB.
+• Experience Value: Small screen device apps are typically < 5MB, large screen device apps are typically < 50MB.

 DejaOS uses a "seamless replacement" mechanism.
-It does not have the dual-partition automatic rollback feature of traditional operating systems but provides multiple layers of protection.
+It does not have the dual-partition automatic rollback function of traditional operating systems, but provides multiple protection mechanisms.

 1. Verification Phase Protection

-As mentioned earlier, MD5 verification failure will directly terminate the update.
-The old version of the application is unaffected, and the device continues to run normally.
+As mentioned earlier, MD5 verification failure will directly terminate the update, the old version app is unaffected, and the device continues to run normally.

 2. Installation Phase Protection

-The file overwriting process is atomic.
-Unless power is forcibly cut during the upgrade, the probability of failure is extremely low.
+The file overwrite process is atomic.
+Unless power is forcibly cut during the upgrade process, the probability of failure is extremely low.

 3. Disaster Recovery: Safe Mode

-This is the ultimate resort for application-level failures (e.g., a bug in the new version causes an immediate crash on startup, preventing network access).
+This is the ultimate resort for application-level failures (e.g., new version code logic errors causing immediate crash on startup, device unable to connect to network).

-- What is Safe Mode: A minimal system management interface independent of the business application, built into the DejaOS firmware.
+• What is Safe Mode: A micro system management interface independent of business apps, built into DejaOS firmware.

-- Mechanism: Safe Mode is not a resident background application.
-It only starts briefly upon device reboot (if not triggered, it proceeds directly to the business application).
-After exiting Safe Mode, the system will automatically load and run your business application.
+• Mechanism: Safe Mode is not a resident background system app.
+It only starts briefly when the device restarts (if not triggered, it enters the business app directly).
+After exiting Safe Mode, the system automatically loads and runs your business app.

-- Within the first 2 seconds of startup (when the screen typically displays a gray background), long-press the screen.
+2. Within the first 2 seconds of startup (screen usually shows a gray background), long press the screen.

-- Configure the network (Wi-Fi or Ethernet) in the Safe Mode interface.
+1. Configure network (Wi-Fi or Wired) in the Safe Mode interface.

-- Access this IP address via a computer browser on the same LAN.
+3. Access this IP via a computer browser within the LAN.

-- Enter the correct firmware package URL on the web page and manually execute the application installation.
+4. Input the correct firmware package URL on the web page and manually execute app installation.

-Safe Mode is a manual "last resort" for disaster recovery, ensuring that the device can still be repaired over the network without returning to the factory, even if the application crashes completely.
+Safe Mode is a manual "last resort" for disaster recovery, ensuring that even if the app completely crashes, the device can still be repaired over the network without returning to the factory.